AC Automation GmbH & Co. KG is Oerlikon Management AG since April 13, 2018.

 AC Automation GmbH & Co.
 KG is a specialist provider of automation systems.
 The Augsburg-based company was founded in 2011, when the Atlantic C Group took over Autefa filaments which is part of the Oerlikon Group.
 The team of AC-Automation includes automation specialists, logistics experts and designers, who have experience in projects implemented worldwide.

-A special requirement, which ACAutomation made of PARTS-PUBLISHER, was the professional integration of circuit diagrams in the spare parts catalogue.
-A spare parts catalogue system, which supports ”mechanics“ and ”electronics“ equally, was desired.
+A special requirement, which ACAutomation made of PARTS-PUBLISHER, was the professional integration of circuit diagrams in the spare parts catalog.
+A spare parts catalog system, which supports ”mechanics“ and ”electronics“ equally, was desired.
 In addition to spare parts research and ordering, effective troubleshooting and signal monitoring in circuit diagrams should also be possible.
-The integration of circuit diagrams in the spare parts catalogues should be automated to a large extent, without major additional work and expenditure in the catalogue creation.
+The integration of circuit diagrams in the spare parts catalogs should be automated to a large extent, without major additional work and expenditure in the catalog creation.